As an American living abroad, I get asked a lot of questions about life in the US.

 I spend so much time answering people’s questions about the “American way of life” that it’s practically my part-time job.

-And I’m not the “typical” rah rah American patriot when I answer them.
+And I’m not usually playing the “typical” rah-rah American patriot when I answer them.

 In any case, if the State Department knew what a lazy, half-assed job I’m doing as unofficial ambassador, they’d probably send someone more qualified.